 Here’s what I’d suggest to support rebalancing the metabolic syndrome to regulate itself back to manageable - I'll just add in a quick disclaimer here that this is what works for me - it may not work for everyone so naturally seek opinions/advice:

 - The FeedPlan - Relook at what goes into the feedbowl, aiming for as low starch as possible.
-Agrobs (my favourite feed brand) do a fantastically low-starch chaff, namely their Leitchgenus at less than 2% starch.
+Agrobs (my favourite feed brand) do a fantastically low-starch chaff, namely their Leitchgenus at less than 2% starch - it's now even been nicknamed 'fatties chaff'.
 For help in putting together the ideal feedplan, there are two pages in our Feeding our Horses to Health section off the main menu; firstly, Why What We Feed Has to be Right, which also highlights those poor-quality ingredients out there and why we should be avoiding them; second, my own feedplan explained in the What I Feed page.